VACCINATED VOLUNTEERS ARE BEING ACCEPTED AS OF THIS TIME!

 Do you have a few hours available on a weekly basis?
 We are looking for responsible, dedicated people who are 18 years of age or older and can help with daily sanctuary operations.
 These volunteers will do mostly barn cleaning, but this type of quiet time with the animals is really the best way for you to get to know them, and more importantly from their perspective, for them to get to know you.
 Consistency is very important to the animals’ well-being, and those volunteers who prove themselves to be consistent will also be trained to feed the animals and do more extensive animal care.

 Cat HousekeepingMaybe caring for big animals like cows or horses is a little daunting to you, but you don’t mind scooping litter boxes once a week.
-It takes about two hours a day to do the cat chores, but we promise it’ll give you a week’s worth of joy!
+It takes about three hours a day to do the cat chores, but we promise it’ll give you a week’s worth of joy!
 Choose one day a week and you’ll truly make a difference in their lives.
-If you are interested in volunteering in our cat barn, please email Darcy or Lynn.
+If you are interested in volunteering in our cat barn, please email Lynn.

 We Also Need Volunteers in the Following Areas